Nara in 1 Day

 Great Buddha

 At the rear of the statue is a pillar with a hole the size of the Buddha’s nostril.
 It is said that if you can crawl through the hole, you will achieve enlightenment.
-Unfortunately, the hole has been covered up to prevent the spread of Covid, so enlightenment is currently on pause.
+Unfortunately, when we visited, the hole had been covered up to prevent the spread of Covid, so enlightenment was on pause…

 Covid stops enlightenment